Guide

 Privacy: your data in the EU cloud

 Your health data stays on your account, on servers in the European Union.
-FitMesh doesn't sell it and shows no ads: the service is funded by a small subscription or a one-time lifetime unlock, and the first 1,000 founder sign-ups get lifetime Pro free.
+FitMesh doesn't sell it and shows no ads: the service is funded by a small subscription or a one-time lifetime unlock, and the first 1,000 founder sign-ups (by July 31, 2026) got lifetime Pro free.
 For the details: is FitMesh free? pricing and founder spots.

 Frequently asked questions